LincolnITIT/CSGODouble-bot/README.md

 2. - Open the console (SHIFT+CRTL+J)
 3. - Copy the code of csgodouble-bot-automated.js and paste in console.
 4. - The page will change and you chose what you want and next click start.
-!After just need to leave page open and bot will do everyting.
+5. Finish - After just need to leave page open and bot will do everyting.
 35% profit

 ## Is it safe?